daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

     });
 </script>

-In this example, we are using the `generate_current_data` function to generate current data with `5` batches, each with a duration of `30` minutes, a window size of `5` minutes, and values between `10` and `11`.
+In this example, I use the `generate_current_data` function to generate current data with `5` batches, each with a duration of `30` minutes, a window size of `5` minutes, and values between `10` and `11`.
 With more batches it can look as follows:

 ```python
 visualize_current_data(generate_current_data(25, 120, 20, 10, 11))